emascot/emascot.github.io/_posts/2016-10-9-introduction-to-bash.markdown

 done
 ```

-If we save this script as "chext" in the $HOME/bin directory we created earlier, we can run `chext txt` in any directory.
+If we save this script as "chext" in the $HOME/bin directory we created earlier, we can run `cpext txt` in any directory.
 This will make a copy of all the files in the current directory with the ".txt" extension.

 # Prompt string